ZhaoOfficial/PaperNotes/Computer Graphics/Neural Volume Rendering/[Literature Review]Neural Rendering.md

 $$
 f(\mathbf x)=(\mathbf k,\sigma)\quad\mathbf k=(k_{l}^{m})_{l:0\le l\le l_{\max}}^{m:-l\le m\le l}
 $$
-By querying the SH function at the desired viewing direction $\mathbf d$​, we can get the colour:
+By querying the SH function at the desired viewing direction $\mathbf d$ , we can get the colour:
 $$
 \mathbf c(\mathbf d;\mathbf k)=\mathrm{Sigmoid}\left(\sum_{l=0}^{l_{max}}\sum_{m=-l}^{l}k_{l}^{m}Y_{l}^{m}(\mathbf d)\right)
 $$

 #### Sparsity prior:

 Without any regularization, the model is free to generate arbitrary geometry in unobserved regions.
 While this does not directly worsen image quality, it would adversely impact our conversion process as the extra geometry occupies significant voxel space.
 Then they proposed a sparsity prior:
 $$
 \mathcal L_{\text{sparsity}}=\frac{1}{K}\sum_{k=1}^{K}|1-\exp(-\lambda\sigma_k)|
 $$

 #### PlenOctree:

 At a high level, we evaluate the network on a grid, retaining only density values, then filter the voxels via thresholding.
-Finally we sample random points within each remaining voxel and average them to obtain SH coefficients to store in the octree leaves.
+Finally, we sample random points within each remaining voxel and average them to obtain SH coefficients to store in the octree leaves.

 ### 3 Why was it done that way (related work)?